TomAston1996/backtesting-engine/README.md

 - Incorperate multiproccessing so that simualtions can run in parralel (imput JSON)
 - Add lightweight visualisation - plotly graphs
-- Add different ways to load data maybe a DataLoader class
+- Add different ways to load data maybe a DataLoader class i.e. via yfinance or CSV
 - Add caching to data loader class
+- Add more strategies

+## Done

+- Persistance LRU cache created for more efficient data loading (perform performance tests on caching)

 ## Background: What is Backtesting?